 Most of the top pages got refreshed in the first few weeks of 2021.

 So, if you notice a drop in organic traffic to some of your articles, it might be a sign that it’s time to refresh them and reclaim your positions in the SERP.

 This has been a part of our blog growth strategy, and it should be part of yours too.
-As you can see, we’ve updated around third of our articles at least once:
+As you can see, we’ve updated around a third of our articles at least once:

-The republishing often leads to a boost in organic traffic, as you can in the spikes here for one of our posts:
+The republishing often leads to a boost in organic traffic, as you can see in the spikes here for one of our posts:

 Recommended reading: Republishing Content: How to Update Old Blog Posts for SEO